-For the fiscal year ended March 31, 2014, the Human Resources Committee in consultation with management has retained PCI - Perrault Consulting Inc. ("PCI") to prepare a comparative market data.
+The Human Resources Committee in consultation with management has retained PCI - Perrault Consulting Inc. ("PCI") in fiscal 2014 to prepare a comparative market data.
 The Corporation has appointed PCI initially on February 2009 to prepare annually comparative market data; a fee of \$6,000 has been paid by the Corporation to PCI for the preparation of the annual comparative market data.
 The Corporation has also engaged PCI for conducting job evaluation analysis.
 PCI is a Montreal based company founded in 2001 which has extensive expertise in the development of compensation plan design, short and long-term incentive plans and overall compensation management for executives.

 External Compensation Consultant

 PCI - Perrault Consulting Inc.

-Fiscal Year 2014 Fiscal Year 2013
+Fiscal Year 2015 Fiscal Year 2014

-Executive Compensation-Related Fees \$25,439 \$10,000
+Executive Compensation-Related Fees \$42,281 (1) \$25,439

-All Other Fees \$1,257 (1) \$104,047 (2)
+All Other Fees \$1,359 \$1,257

-Total: \$26,696 \$114,047
+Total : \$43,640 \$26,696